Staff Educational Assistance Plan

 - select your course

-If you change your course selection during the semester, you must file another application within 31 days from the start of the new courses in order to receive reimbursement.
+If you change your course selection during the semester, you must access HR Self Service to drop the course that was originally approved.
+If you are replacing the dropped course with another course, you must then submit another application for course approval within 31 days of the start of the new course.

 Applying For Reimbursement

-After you successfully complete the course(s), you can be reimbursed for expenses by:
+After you successfully complete a course, you can be reimbursed for expenses by:

 The reimbursement will be included in your paycheck.

-If you are receiving money from other sources, such as scholarships or grants, the benefits provided by Princeton are offset by the amounts reimbursed by the University.
+If you are receiving money from other sources, such as scholarships, grants or awards designed to cover the same charges, the reimbursement provided by Princeton will not exceed the remaining eligible costs, if any.

 Taxation on Reimbursed Expenses